NOAA-HES-Capstone/icedyno/docs/setup.md

 If you activated the pixi environment, type `pytest`.
 If not, type `pixi run pytest`.
 You should have one dummy test that runs on that command.

 ## Linters and pre-commit hooks
-After you've installed the pre-commit hooks and have changes to commit, this is what the process will look like:
+After you've installed the pre-commit hooks and have changes to commit, this is what the process will look like for committing:

 1. You have changes to commit:
 ![added_changes](images/added_changes.png)